cockpit-project/cockpit/HACKING.md

 `systemd_ctypes` submodule is checked out before running `pytest` from the source directory.

+The tests require at least `pytest` 7.0.0 or higher to run.

 ## Running eslint

 Cockpit uses [ESLint](https://eslint.org/) to automatically check JavaScript